vmware/vcf-security-and-compliance-guidelines/ransomware-resources/BRICKSTORM/DEFENSE-GUIDE.md

 With a 393-day average dwell time, attackers have administrative access for over a year before discovery.
 Standard log retention (30-90 days) means you will have no evidence from the initial 300+ days of compromise.
 Attackers with vCenter credentials can also delete logs stored on infrastructure they control.

 **Requirements:**
-- Forward logs to a SIEM that vCenter administrators cannot access or modify, using a separate authentication domain and network segment
+- Forward logs to a SIEM that is not accessible to vCenter administrators, using a separate authentication domain and network segment
 - Enable log immutability using WORM (Write-Once-Read-Many) storage or platform immutability features
 - Implement real-time forwarding rather than batching on source systems
 - Monitor log forwarding health and alert on disruptions (attackers may attempt to stop logging before sensitive operations)